-Eternal Father, Strong to Save Invocation COW Point Bonita 2/9/2019 US CG/Auxiliary Adaption: Roger Bazeley Eternal Father, strong to save, Watch over those who guard our coasts Protect them from the raging seas and all who navigate the mighty Oceans deep.
+ETERNAL FATHER STRONG TO SAVE Eternal Father, strong to save, Watch over those who guard our coasts Protect them from the raging seas and all who navigate the mighty Oceans deep.
 Grant light to navigate, and life and peace to those in peril on land, sea and fly above.
 Lord, guard and guide those who fly and those who on the ocean ply Be with our troops land, sea, and in the air; And all who for their country stand; our Coast Guard & Auxiliary brothers and sisters, be with these guardians day and night, And may their trust be in thy might.
 Lord, guard and guide our aviators who fly through the great spaces in the sky, Be with them always in the air, in darkening storms or sunlight fair.
 Guide those who navigate on high, who through grave unknown perils fly search and rescue missions for those in peril.
-Lord, we pray that political chaos, dark and rude; with its resulting angry global tumult cease, and give, for wild confusion -- peace; For our national and Coast Guard leaders who are guided by you - with their loyalty and courage supported through volunteering and duty.
-Lord, we seek wisdom and guidance in protecting the USCG, Auxiliary volunteers, sailors and fisherman from storms of strife and danger, And guiding them to a fulfilling life as volunteers in doing public service for our communities and nation in protecting life and our environment.
+Lord, we pray that political chaos, dark and rude; with its resulting angry global tumult cease, and give, for wild confusion - peace; For our national and Coast Guard leaders who are guided by you - with their loyalty and courage supported through volunteering and duty.
+Lord, we seek wisdom and guidance in protecting the USCC, Auxiliary volunteers, sailors and fisherman from storms of strife and danger, And guiding them to a fulfilling life as volunteers in doing public service for our communities and nation in protecting life and our environment.
 O Trinity of Love and power!
 Our brethren shield in danger's hour; From rock and tempest, fire and foe, Protect the USCG and Auxiliary volunteers in their critical missions; served with honor, duty and their passion to serve those in peril.
 Thus evermore shall rise to Thee Glad hymns of praise from land, sea, and air.
 AMEN